Fractional Brauer configuration algebras III: fractional Brauer graph algebras of type MS: introduction

 \section{introduction}

-In \cite{LL}, we introduced a class of locally bounded quiver algebras called fractional Brauer configuration algebras (abbr. f-BCAs).
-It was shown that f-BCAs in type S (abbr. $f_{s}$-BCAs) are locally bounded Frobenius algebras, and over an algebraically closed field, the representation-finite $f_{s}$-BCAs coincide with standard representation-finite basic self-injective algebras.
-In the present paper we concentrate on a subclass of $f_{s}$-BCAs, which are called fractional Brauer graph algebras in type MS (abbr. $f_{ms}$-BGAs).
-As a generalization of Brauer graph algebras (abbr.
-BGAs), $f_{ms}$-BGAs are self-injective special biserial and have tame representation type.
+Aiming at a generalization of Brauer configuration algebras (abbr.
+BCAs) we introduced in \cite{LL} a class of locally bounded quiver algebras called fractional Brauer configuration algebras (abbr. f-BCAs).
+It was shown that f-BCAs of type S (abbr. $f_{s}$-BCAs) are locally bounded Frobenius algebras, and over an algebraically closed field, the representation-finite $f_{s}$-BCAs coincide with standard representation-finite basic self-injective algebras.
+We also developed in \cite{LL2} a covering theory for f-BCAs.
+In the present paper we concentrate on a subclass of $f_{s}$-BCAs, the fractional Brauer graph algebras of type MS (abbr. $f_{ms}$-BGAs), which are a proper generalization of Brauer graph algebras (abbr.
+BGAs).
+According to \cite[Proposition 6.6]{LL}, $f_{ms}$-BGAs are self-injective special biserial and therefore have tame representation type.

 It is well-known that over an algebraically closed field, Brauer graph algebras coincide with symmetric special biserial algebras and whose representation types are classified in terms of the defining Brauer graphs (abbr.
-BGs) as follows (here we view a BG as an f-BC, see \cite[Section 3]{LL}).
+BGs) as follows (here we view a BG as an f-BC, see \cite[Section 3]{LL} or Section 2 below).

 \begin{Thm}{\rm(cf. \cite{BS} and \cite{S})} Suppose that the base field is algebraically closed.
 Let $E$ be a finite connected Brauer graph and $A_E$ be the corresponding BGA.
 Then \begin{itemize} \item [$(1)$] $A_E$ is representation-finite if and only if $E$ is a Brauer tree (abbr.
-BT). \item [$(2)$] $A_E$ is $1$-domestic if and only if one of the following holds \item The underlying graph of $E$ is a tree, with two vertices f-degree $2$ and others f-degree $1$. \item $E$ is f-degree trivial and the underlying graph of $E$ has a unique cycle of odd length. \item [$(3)$] $A_E$ is $2$-domestic if and only if $E$ is f-degree trivial and the underlying graph of $E$ has a unique cycle of even length. \item [$(4)$] $A_E$ cannot be $n$-domestic for $n\geq 3$. \end{itemize} \end{Thm}
+BT). \item [$(2)$] $A_E$ is $1$-domestic if and only if one of the following holds \item The underlying graph of $E$ is a tree, with two vertices f-degree $2$ and others f-degree $1$. \item $E$ is f-degree-free and the underlying graph of $E$ has a unique cycle of odd length. \item [$(3)$] $A_E$ is $2$-domestic if and only if $E$ is f-degree-free and the underlying graph of $E$ has a unique cycle of even length. \item [$(4)$] $A_E$ is not of polynomial growth in other cases. \end{itemize} \end{Thm}